jmbhughes/TapeLanguage/README.md

 | I         | Take input and place at data pointer location |

 ## Requirements
-This requires Python 3 and the argparse package.
+This requires `Python 3` and the `argparse` package.

 ## Example programs
-Some simple examples have been provided in examples.
+Some simple examples have been provided in [examples/](./examples/).
 Notice that the first line is the input for the program to run (what is accessed with the I command) and the rest of the code is on the following line.